vijayvulava/czs/_sources/11CZOverview.md

 ## Overview

-The CZ encompasses the external or near-surface Earth extending from the top of the vegetation canopy down to and including the subsurface zone of freely circulating fresh groundwater.
-Complex biogeochemical processes combine here to transform rock and biomass into the central component of the CZ: the soil.
-The CZ sustains nearly all terrestrial life, including humanity, nonetheless ever-increasing negative impacts of human society on the CZ continue.
+The Critical Zone (CZ) refers to the Earth's outer layer, extending from the top of the vegetation canopy down to the subsurface zone where fresh groundwater circulates freely.
+Within this zone, complex biogeochemical processes occur, transforming rock and organic matter into the central component of the CZ: soil.
+The CZ is essential for sustaining nearly all terrestrial life, including humans.
+However, human activities increasingly harm the CZ, leading to significant negative impacts on this vital environment.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/8gW-Vy7zFdU"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-CZ science truly is multi- and trans-disciplinary.
-CZ processes are represented by coupled physical, biological, and chemical processes - and an array of scientific expertise in many fields including geology, soil science, biology, ecology, geochemistry, geomorphology, hydrology, and more, is needed to understand the CZ.
+The study of critical zones (CZ) is inherently multi- and trans-disciplinary.
+Understanding critical zone processes requires an examination of interconnected physical, biological, and chemical interactions.
+A wide range of scientific expertise is necessary, spanning geology, soil science, biology, ecology, geochemistry, geomorphology, hydrology, and more.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/RIhU3FxfbMM"